 Char can’t project his longing for a mother onto Amuro because he’s not a woman.
 Their connection consists of something else–love, hate, and everything between.
 It keeps them important to each other and propels them together.
 Director Yoshiyuki Tomino knows Amuro and Char’s resilient bond is the heart of the Universal Century.
 In the 1993 fanbook for Char’s Counterattack where the staff discuss making the film, he explains:

 I tried to close the curtain on the subject of Char and Amuro.
 If I had one thing to say about the way I did, it’s that in order for me to develop as a writer, instead of concluding a war story… that is, yes, yes, yes.
 I thought it would be good if, maybe, I could highlight the sensuous elements… to the point that you’d think, “Could Char and Amuro be gay?”

 The answer is yes.
-With Lalah gone, the more Char looks at Amuro as a person rather than her killer or the pilot of the Gundam.
+With Lalah gone, the more Char looks at Amuro as a person rather than her killer or the pilot behind the Gundam.
 Explaining Char’s feelings for Lalah–and by extension all the women he’s had relationships with–as platonic, leaves room for different romance and sexuality.
-All he does in Char’s Counterattack is for Amuro’s attention to craft the ideal end together, and they’re so compatible Amuro fulfills that vision in turn.
+He does everything in Char’s Counterattack for Amuro’s attention to craft the ideal end together, and they’re so compatible Amuro fulfills that vision in turn.
 On Amuro’s side, his grudge against Char grows from one regarding Lalah and the One Year War to one of personal betrayal from working together in the Anti Earth Union Group.
 After learning the truth about Char and Lalah at the last minute, he has to re-evaluate his relationship with Char from beyond the grave.
 Their connection transcends the sides of war, but could not surpass them.
 In death, they finally belong to each other.